 Today was one of those days in which I can’t bear it.
-I leave her place and walk the very long path to my pal Iñaki’s dilapidated home to spend the night.
+I exit her place and walk the kilometers-long path to my pal Iñaki’s dilapidated home to spend the night.
 I don’t bother taking the train today; walking it off will do me some good.
 As soon as I leave the populated streets behind I feel my anxiety washing away.
-Iñaki’s place has been abandoned for quite a long time now.
+Iñaki’s place has been abandoned for maybe a hundred years.
 The guy hates opening up about his past, and I like people who don’t talk much anyway.

 Close to nighttime I reach the half-ruined front of his house, all those busted windows and graffitied walls.
 As I walk through the doorless doorway I spot Iñaki standing in the middle of what remains of his living room, if one can still call it that.
 He’s staring down at the open pages of a yellowed, piss-stained hardcover novel.
 He must have read the same words hundreds of times, but I guess it’s better than following the spiders and cockroaches.

 Seeing him cheers me up.
 He always listens.
 I can’t say that about most people.

 “What’s up?”
 I ask.
 “Haven’t seen you in what, like a week and a half?”

 “Seems like forever, doesn’t it?”
 Iñaki shrugs.
 “I don’t know how you can stand living with one of them.”

 Carefully, I lower myself onto the ruins of the sofa until it holds whatever passes for my weight.

 “Yeah, you would hate it.
 And I didn’t enjoy all those others, to be honest.
 They were more like distractions.
 But this woman… she’s the one.”